littlejohntj/blink-stream/README.md

 ## Todo

 ### Need to have
-- Add usdc support
-- Add multiple donation amounts
-- Fix UI css bug
 - Add a real domain name
 - Deploy with next
 - Outline the full set up flow
-- Let streamers set their donation amount and token
-- Clean up code so it actually works
 - Add the tiplink wallet adapter
+- Helius Auth Code
+- Show a connected wallet they have not authorized with Streamlabs
+- Make an info page
+- Custom gif
+- Use the stremaer minimum
+- Let streamer pick a token to receive
+- Add token swaps from the sender token to the receiver token

 ### Nice to have
 - Message filtering
+- Let streamers set their donation amount and token
+- Script to generate pubkey

 ### Signing Up For Helius